 1. IDENTIFY YOUR REAL-WORLD JOB SKILLS

 Soft skills are intangible.
-People skills, networking, small talk, public speaking, storytelling, working in teams, thinking out of the box/creativity.
+Examples include people skills, networking, small talk, public speaking, storytelling, and thinking out of the box/creativity.

 Below are the top 5 soft skills and top 10 hard skills shared by LinkedIn Learning for 2020.